SanHacks/Snapcart-Android/README.md

 # Snap Cart - Mobile Shopping App
- (Build As A Wrapper for https://github.com/SanHacks/smartgrocerycompare (BE - Laravel PHP & FE : REACT JS : Vite) A modern Android WebView application that provides a native mobile experience for web-based shopping platforms.
+ (Build As A Wrapper for <a href="https://github.com/SanHacks/smartgrocerycompare">SnapCart</a> (BE - Laravel PHP & FE : REACT JS : Vite) Utilizing Androind Webview)
+A modern Android WebView application that provides a native mobile experience for web-based shopping platforms.

 ![Snap Cart Logo](logo.png)